 When it comes to business expenditure it's very much the good, the bad and ugly depending on which side of the fence you sit and what day it is.
 If you run a small business or work in accounts, then you can quit reading now as I’m not planning on teaching you all how to suck eggs.
 However, if you work for a brand, in the marketing or technology teams, this basic advice can help you reframe your budgets, justify greater investment for projects you want to drive forward and even recalculate your ROI models.

 As people progress through their careers some financial data stands out as being useful for the journey ahead.
-Knowing enough to navigate everything from the P&L to the EBITDA will come in handy as you become more commercially minded but when it comes to planning and investing in digital and most commonly websites and apps, one pair of terms stand out.
+Knowing enough to navigate everything from the P&L to the EBITDA will come in handy as you become more commercially minded but when it comes to planning and investing in digital and the most common websites and apps, one pair of terms stand out.

-Capital Expenditure (CapEx) vs Operational Expenditure (OpEx).
+Capital Expenditure (CapEx) vs Operational Expenditure (OpEx)

 Clearly both mean money out of the door and you could argue that whether you choose one or the other (hence the vs), either way, it is going to cost you.
 But if you think very carefully and plan ahead, the choice you make could not only cost less but be the difference between seizing an opportunity or missing it.
 There are pros and cons with both so proceed carefully and pump some strategic thought into how you treat the systems and services you’re buying.

 Let’s keep it super simple and useful starting with some definitions.

 Capex is incurred by a business when it purchases a new asset (let’s say a piece of software/hardware) or through an upgrade, thereby increasing the value of the existing asset, and thereby adds to the overall value of the Company.
 In both cases, the asset will have a value and continue to be worth something after a year or more; at the end of its expected lifespan with your business.
 The initial cost of this asset will be shown on your Balance Sheet as will its depreciation, usually monthly, as it reduces in value over time.